marb61a/Course-Notes/Misc/Data Protection/Build Security Incident Response for GDPR data protection.md

   -
   -

+<br /> <br /> <br />

+<h1><p align=center>Section 5: GDPR Incident Response Methodologies</h1><br/>

-28. IRM1 - Worm Infection
+IRM1 - Worm Infection
+  -
+  - The section will provide 15 playbooks that are step by step guidelines on how to handle specific incidents
+  - Each playbook will have 6 distinct phases
+    - Preperation, Identification, Containment, Remediation, Recovery and Aftermath
+  - Abstract will cover who the document is intended for
+    - It is usually administrators, SOC analysts, CISO and deputies or members of the response team (CERT)
+  - There is also a summary of the incident handling steps
+  - In terms of preparation, all pieces of technology being used should be up and running and are set up to be monitored or analysed
+    - This covers software and hardware such as Firewalls, Anti-virus, IDS systems etc
+  -

-29. IRM2 - Windows Intrusion
+IRM2 - Windows Intrusion
+  -
+  -

-30. IRM3 - Unix/Linux Intrusion Detection
+IRM3 - Unix/Linux Intrusion Detection
+  -
+  -

-31. IRM4 - DDoS
+IRM4 - DDoS
+  -
+  -

 32. IRM5 - Malicious Network Behaviour